brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/0_Fabric/demos/12_FabricReservation.md

 > `Reservation` capacities are managed at the `subscription level`.
 This means you can’t directly associate them with individual resource groups.
 Instead, they apply to the entire subscription, providing a discount for committing to a certain amount of capacity over a period of time.
 > Assign the capacity to your workspace

+> [!NOTE]
+> The total cost of the reservation is distributed over the reservation period.
+This means you don't have to pay the entire amount upfront; instead, the cost is spread out, making it easier to manage and predict your expenses.

+> Example: By choosing an F128 reservation in Microsoft Fabric, if the pay-as-you-go rate is $23.04 per hour, with the reservation, you might pay $13.706 per hour, saving ~41%.

 ## Wiki

 <details>